 Dr Alison Phipps

-|Post:||Director (Centre for Gender Studies)|
+|Post:||Director of the Centre for Gender Studies (Centre for Gender Studies)|

-|Other posts:||Senior Lecturer (Sociology, Cultural Studies, Sussex Centre for Cultural Studies)|
+|Other posts:||Reader in Sociology (Sociology, Cultural Studies, Sussex Centre for Cultural Studies)|

 |Internal:||7689 or 8449|